martinrusev/solid-python/README.rst

  Django
 ================

-Using amonpy in Django is exactly the same as every other python library.
+Using amonpy in Django is exactly the same as in every other python library.
 You can customize the config options by adding them somewhere in `settings.py`

 ::